EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 #### 9.3.
 Optional: Protect Datalab Sessions with Keycloak SSO

 Only applies when `OIDC_WORKSPACE_ENABLED=true`.
-Session ingresses aren't otherwise IAM-protected - a Kyverno policy wraps every Datalab session `Ingress` with the same `workspace-api` OIDC client, so opening a session requires a valid Keycloak login.
+A Kyverno policy adds Keycloak login and the IAM OPA policy `eoepca/workspace/wsui` to each Datalab session ingress.
+The public `workspace-api` client uses PKCE for browser login.

 Grant Kyverno permission to manage `ApisixPluginConfig` resources, then apply the session-protection policy: